 The Nanovic Institute is a large, flexible, and international community of students, faculty, and staff.

-The current director (2002-present), A. James McAdams, William M. Scholl Professor of International Affairs, is on leave for the 2012-13 academic year.
-The interim director is Donald Crafton, The Joseph and Elizabeth Robbie Professor of Film, Television, and Theatre.
-The Nanovic Institute staff assists the director and upholds the mission of the institute through programming and events.
+The current director is A. James McAdams, William M. Scholl Professor of International Affairs.
+Professor McAdams has been director of the Nanovic Institute since 2002.
+Nanovic Institute staff members assist the director and uphold the mission of the institute through programming and events.

 The advisory board of the Nanovic Institute is composed of distinguished individuals outside the University that advise the director on the direction and progress of the institute.
 The advisory board also advises the President and the Provost of the University on a variety of matters related to the continued success of the Nanovic Institute.